musman94/Linux-Kernel-Module/Readme.txt

 - Prints VM info: Prints virtual memory layout information of the process whose pid is specified at command line while the module is being inserted.
 - Prints open files information: Prints open files information about a process whose pid is specified at insertion time.

-Sample invocation: insmod mem.ko id=546
+Sample invocation: insmod mod.ko id=546